-- Have any use of immunosuppressant or immunomodulatory agents (systemic or topical) in 3 months prior to study entry. - Have chronic medical conditions with potential effect on immune responses including diabetes, significant history of atopy, or any condition that, in the opinion of the investigator, would interfere with the study - Have any tattoos, naevi or other skin abnormalities such as keloids (or history of keloids) that may, in the opinion of the investigator, interfere with study assessments. - Have Fitzpatrick skin type V and VI (due to potential interference with assessment of skin re-challenge response) - Are pregnant or breastfeeding - Have an allergy to KLH, aluminium hydroxide, Montanide ISA-51, related vaccine adjuvants, or components of the study challenge agents - Have an allergy to shellfish - Have resided in or have significant previous travel to areas endemic for schistosomiasis (due to potential cross-reactive immune responses to KLH) - Have previous exposure to Keyhole Limpet Haemocyanin, e.g. in the context of a previous study - Participate, within 7 days of screening, in recreational sun-bathing, or use of sun-bed, on the area of the skin from wrist to shoulder inclusive. - Have a phobia of needles or minor surgical procedures. - Are a current smoker (including vaping) or using nicotine replacement therapy - Have received any vaccinations within 2 months prior to screening visit, or will require vaccination prior to the end of study follow-up - Have any other significant disease, disorder, or finding, which, in the opinion of the investigator, may either put you at risk, affect your ability to participate in the study or impair interpretation of the study data
+- Have chronic medical conditions with potential effect on immune responses including diabetes, significant history of atopy, or any condition that, in the opinion of the investigator, would interfere with the study - Have any tattoos, naevi or other skin abnormalities such as keloids (or history of keloids) that may, in the opinion of the investigator, interfere with study assessments. - Are pregnant or breastfeeding - Have an allergy to KLH, aluminium hydroxide, Montanide ISA-51, related vaccine adjuvants, or components of the study challenge agents - Have an allergy to shellfish - Have a history of a tropical infection called schistosomiasis, either formally diagnosed, or suspected based on clinical assessment at the screening visit. (due to potential cross-reactive immune responses to KLH) - Have previous exposure to Keyhole Limpet Haemocyanin, e.g. in the context of a previous study - Participate, within 7 days of screening, in recreational sun-bathing, or use of sun-bed, on the area of the skin from wrist to shoulder inclusive. - Have a phobia of needles or minor surgical procedures. - Are a current smoker (including vaping) or using nicotine replacement therapy - Have received any vaccinations within 2 months prior to screening visit, or will require vaccination prior to the end of study follow-up - Have any other significant disease, disorder, or finding, which, in the opinion of the investigator, may either put you at risk, affect your ability to participate in the study or impair interpretation of the study data